-Crowdfunding is where the crowd (people like you and I) lends money to people looking to jump start there business.
+Crowdfunding is where the crowd (people like you and I) lend money to people looking to jump start their business, on fundraiser websites of which there are many.
 In return of investing their money, the lenders receive rewards such as a fixed yearly rate on there money (interest) or a stake in the borrowers business.
 With so many different crowd funding websites out there, this article will aim to show you the different crowd funding models and give the websites that are best and most trusted for the type of model.
+Finding a secured business line of credit can often be a more reliable route to funding a business over crowdfunding; crowdfunding campaigns can fail to meet their target making the funding unsuccessful.

 1) Lending based crowdfunding (Peer-to-peer lending) – This is by far the most common model and it is the platform that really set the crowd funding world alight.
 The lending based model was designed to bypass banks so that both investors(savers) and borrowers benefit by getting the best interest rate possible.